 7. Enjoy A Bavarian Christmas Dinner

 What would Christmas be without a delicious dinner?
-You will be spoiled for choice of venue in Munich, so let me tell you about two very different but equally great restaurants depending on the atmosphere you like.
+Germany has a lot of unique dishes you can try, and you will be spoiled for choice of venue in Munich, so let me tell you about two very different but equally great restaurants depending on the atmosphere you like.

 The first is the boisterous, famous Hofbrauhaus, the seat of Bavaria’s oldest brewery.
 It’s big, and you mostly eat at communal tables, crowded and rather noisy but the food and drink are excellent.
 Make your reservation early.